 - Use lots of lighting throughout the home.
 This helps make the home seem bigger and friendlier.

 Selling a mobile home yourself can be done.
 It just takes a bit of planning.
-Following a few of these suggestions will result in an interest of people passing by.
+Following a few of these suggestions will result in interest of people passing by.
 It is up to you to encourage this interest.
 If you fan the flames of mild interest then you may sell your mobile home without having to hire a real estate person and paying that fee.